lokeam/nest-auto-value-api/README.md

 * API Endpoints for managing users, geting auto value estimates, reporting the estimated value of vehicles, admin functionality for approving / rejecting user submitted data
 * User Authentication Service with password hashing + salting
 * Nest.js Node codebase served via Docker containers
+* Unit Testing for Controllers and Services handled by Jest.js

 ## How To Use
 In order to run this application, you'll need the following: